 How about you?

-The idea of parallel universes was initially proposed in the 1941 short story titled “El Jardín de senderos que se bifurcan (The garden of forking paths)written by Jorge Luis Borges more than a decade before the actual theory came into picture.
+The idea of parallel universes was initially proposed in the 1941 short story titled “El Jardín de senderos que se bifurcan (The garden of forking paths)” written by Jorge Luis Borges more than a decade before the actual theory came into picture.
 Main issue in Borges’ novel was the questioning of the idea of history as a single path or linear process; posing instead the idea of history branching out in an infinite number of different directions at every point in time and space; every space-time node as the center of a system of branching or forking paths, an ever-recurring moment/place of choice with profound effects on and links to everything else.

 16 comments

-[…] fuente iamgen: https://www.actoftraveling.com […]
+[…] fuente iamgen: http://www.actoftraveling.com […]

 Nice post Sir, during travel I occasionally have traversed this path, quite unconsciously maybe almost serendipitously.
 Here’s a link about Borges and some of his clairvoyant writings. http://www.sigloxxieditores.com.ar/fichaLibro.php?libro=978-987-629-265-8